Rajon Rondo: Dallas Mavericks (2014–2015)

 On December 18, 2014, Rondo was traded, along with Dwight Powell, to the Dallas Mavericks in exchange for Jae Crowder, Jameer Nelson, Brandan Wright, a 2015 first-round pick and a 2016 second-round pick.
 He made his debut for the Mavericks two days later, scoring six points on 3-for-11 shooting to go with nine assists and seven rebounds in a 99–93 win over the San Antonio Spurs.
 In his return to Boston on January 2, 2015, Rondo scored a career-high 15 first-quarter points, finishing with a season-best 29 to lead Dallas to a 119–101 victory.
 Rondo also had a career-high five 3-pointers and finished with six rebounds and five assists.
 Throughout January however, cracks began to appear in the relationship between Rondo and the Mavericks.
 Rondo struggled to fit in the Mavericks' system, and he often butted heads with head coach Rick Carlisle.
 While there were no reported issues off the court, Rondo's lack of chemistry with his teammates was noticeable throughout the season.
 And while the Mavericks' defense slightly improved with the acquisition of Rondo, their offense took a noticeable step backward, dropping from the best in the league to fourth in points per game by late February.
 In late April, Rondo and the Mavericks mutually agreed to part ways following a tumultuous end to the season.
-Rondo was benched after Game 2 of the Mavericks' first-round playoff series against the Houston Rockets and didn't play again as Dallas was eliminated in five games.
+Rondo was benched after game 2 of the Mavericks' first-round playoff series against the Houston Rockets and did not play again as Dallas was eliminated in five games.
 The team claimed that a back injury had sidelined Rondo indefinitely, but reports later surfaced that that was simply to "save face" after the two sides decided to part ways.
 His teammates also reportedly opted not to give him a playoff share.